crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 | ISACA Code of Professional Ethics<br><br>                                                                                                                                                                                                              | ISACA was established in 1969 and focuses on IT governance.
 It has over 140,000 members worldwide (ISACA, n.d.).
 ISACA provides training and certification for information security and cybersecurity professionals.
 The ISACA Code of Professional Ethics mandates that compliance with standards and procedures, due diligence, legal conduct and confidentiality, competency, and continuing professional development are maintained (ISACA, n.d).                                                                                                                                                                                                               |
 | ISC2 Code of Ethics - Code of Ethics Preamble: The safety and welfare of society and the common good, duty to our principals, and to each other, requires that we adhere, and be seen to adhere, to the highest ethical standards of behavior.<br><br> | The International Information System Security Certification Consortium or ISC2 – more correctly, (ISC)² – is an international, not for profit organization with over 125,000 members in the information security profession (ISC2, n.d.).
 ISC2’s Code of Ethics Canons consists of four directives: 1) Protect society, the common good, necessary public trust and confidence, and the infrastructure; 2) Act honorably, honestly, justly, responsibly, and legally; 3) Provide diligent and competent service to principals; and 4) Advance and protect the profession.                                                                                           |

 **Key Codes Governing Ethical Hackers:**

-* **ACM Code of Ethics (2018):** Prioritizes avoiding harm, respecting privacy, and honesty in disclosure.
-* **IEEE Code of Ethics:** Emphasizes transparency, accountability, and rejecting bribery or conflicts of interest.
-* **CEH (Certified Ethical Hacker) Code of Conduct:** Mandates legal authorization and confidentiality in testing.
-* **Industry certifications** like **Certified Ethical Hacker (CEH)** and **Offensive Security Certified Professional (OSCP)** include ethics modules to reinforce professional conduct.
-* **Industry standards/guidelines** such as **OWASP (Open Web Application Security Project)** provide guidelines for responsible vulnerability disclosure, ensuring ethical hackers contribute positively to the cybersecurity ecosystem.

-\-- formal codes of ethical conduct include 1-IEEE standards and ethical considerations/frameworks 2-ACM code of ethics...
+\-- formal codes of ethical conduct include
+1-IEEE standards and ethical considerations/frameworks
+2-ACM code of ethics...

 1-IEEE standards and ethical considerations/frameworks: